TEE TIMES TRIAL AT ENMORE PARK

 1 – Golf Dates and Times

-The trial will last for six weeks, with tee times bookable on Monday 1st April 2019 through to Friday 12th May 2019.
+The trial will last for six weeks, with tee times bookable on Monday 1st April 2019 through to Friday 12th May 2019 (Extended until 31st May).
 Bookings can be made for the 1st tee from midday to 4pm on Mondays, Wednesday, Thursday and Friday.
 There will be no bookable tee times at weekends other than the existing ones for club competitions.

 2 – Booking Dates and Times

 Members will be able to book tee times up to three weeks in advance and visitors will be able to book two weeks in advance.
 Booking opens at 7:30pm each day, a time that we feel is likely to be convenient for as many members as possible.